 4. Credit counseling can hurt your credit score

 Once upon a time credit counseling weighted negatively in the FICO credit scoring system.
 Now, FICO no longer calculates credit counseling into your credit score although a notation of the credit counseling service may appear on your report.
 As long as you are making timely payments and reducing your overall debt, your credit score will not suffer.
-But if you miss a payment your credit score will decrease.
+But if you miss a payment while in credit counseling your FICO scores will suffer.

 5. Credit inquiries harm your credit score

 Inquiries alone have minor effect on your credit score.
 If your credit history is already less than perfect then a hard inquiry will not make your credit score any worse.
-Having a good credit record and applying for many credit cards at once can affect your ability to obtain new credit because a lender may see it as an indication of financial trouble.
+But having a good credit record and applying for many credit cards at once can negatively affect your ability to obtain new credit.
+Banks and lenders may view your applying for multiple credit accounts are an indication of financial trouble.

 You may have an issue as some lenders use older versions of the FICO scoring formula.
 In this case the shopping period is any 14 day span.
 For FICO scores calculated from the newest versions of the scoring formula, the shopping period is any 45 day span.